liamfrazer/software-engineer-journey/docs/Daily Notes/Ideas.md

 ## Game Ideas
 * Environment is impacted by spells (e.g things set on fire if hit by a fire spell)
 * Replace the functionality of a spell with a dino instead
+* Weapons that I'm holding (as I can't do much else) could benefit the Dino's powers
+*

 ## Work Ideas
 * Manage .MD files within an application, potentially GIT to follow changes?